 It must have been difficult living in the shadows of two older brothers: Harry, hailed as “The Father of Professional Baseball,” and George, a baseball legend, top cricket player, successful sporting goods businessman, and a pioneer who helped bring golf and tennis to the United States.

 It is not surprising that what we know of Sam Wright comes courtesy of his famous brothers.
-Never carving out his own niche in baseball, he was often referred to as “Sam, the bother of…” As an athlete, he was nowhere on a par with his brothers.
+Never carving out his own niche in baseball, he was often referred to as “Sam, the brother of…” As an athlete, he was nowhere on a par with his brothers.
 Sportswriters, naturally, expected more of him.
 “Sam Wright, Jr., a brother of Harry Wright, fills the position of short stop of the Elm City Club very acceptably, and will doubtless become as famous as his two brothers.”1 That prediction by the New York Clipper, like many predictions concerning brothers of famous athletes, never came true.
 With huge shoes to fill and high expectations placed on him, Sam never saw such success.
 With only 45 career games in professional baseball, he is the forgotten brother of a famous family.

 Samuel Wright Jr. was born in New York City on November 25, 1848, to Samuel and Ann (Tone) Wright.
 The Wright family included not only brothers Harry and George, but also a brother, Daniel, and a sister, Mary.
 Samuel Sr. and Ann had moved with young Harry from Liverpool, England, to New York in 1836, where Samuel became a professional cricket player of the St. George Cricket Club.
 In 1854 the SGCC moved to Hoboken, New Jersey, where they shared the Elysian Fields with the New York Cricket Club.
 The 1860 census showed the family living in Hoboken, with Samuel Sr. still working as a “cricketer.”